-You’ve heard me talking about the Mediterranean Diet many times.
+You’ve heard me talking about the Mediterranean Diet many times in my posts.

 For those of you who are not familiar with this diet, this is the modern nutritional recommendation, inspired by the traditional dietary patterns of Crete which expanded to the remaining parts of Greece and followed by most of the countries of Southern Europe.